kryptco/www/static/src/blog/_posts/2018-08-23-use-google-advanced-protection-with-krypton.md

 {% include u2f_demo_google.html %}
 {% include smart_download.html %}

+*Note that you can add more than two security keys to your google account.
+If you have a hardware fob key like a Feitian or YubiKey, then we recommend adding it to your account as the secondary or tertiary backup key and storing it safely somewhere.*

 ## Full Support for Advanced Protection
 Krypton (version 2.5.3 and higher) now **fully supports Google's Advanced Protection program** by now allowing you to sign-in to Google on an iOS or Android device with U2F.
 This means that when you sign-in to Google on a mobile device, it will open Krypton to ask for your second-factor (U2F) approval.